Loader

 • have high school diploma or equivalent education

-• be willing and able to participate in interviews, provide a list of references, and pass background checks
+• participate in an application interview, provide references, and pass background checks

-• appear in child’s case meetings and court (with notice)
+• participate in child’s case meetings and court hearings* (with notice) *Court hearings occur approximately every 3-6 months

 No other volunteer experience compares to being a CASA!